Sparkling Wine Made The Traditional Way, With Lots and Lots of Patience

 Fitz Reserve Sparkling

-At present, we have two Fitz Reserve Sparkling Wines resting in our cave: a Blanc de Blancs and a Sparkling Rosé.
-The Blanc de Blancs is made with 100% estate grown Chardonnay, and the Sparkling Rosé is comprised of 100% Pinot Noir.
+At present, we have two Fitz Reserve Sparkling Wines: a Blanc de Blancs and a Sparkling Rosé.
+The Blanc de Blancs is made with 100% estate grown Chardonnay, and the Sparkling Rosé is comprised of 100% estate grown Pinot Noir.

-Each is made with the same vintage-specific philosophy as the Brut where showcasing the style of the year will prevail over the Champagne approach of blending for uniformity.
+Each is made with the same vintage-specific philosophy as the Brut where showcasing the style of the year will prevail over the Champagne region's approach to blending for uniformity.
 We chose to evoke the uniqueness of time and place in each vintage.
-Our Reserve Sparkling Wines spends no less than 36 months aging on lees.
+Our Reserve Sparkling Wines spend no less than 36 months aging on lees.